andrexandre/get_next_line/README.md

-# get_next_line
+# Get_next_line

 A C function that reads a line from a file descriptor.
-This project is part of the 42 School curriculum and focuses on handling file I/O efficiently.
-When called in a loop, it will allow reading a file line by line until the end.
+This project focuses on handling file I/O efficiently, when called in a loop, it will allow reading a file line by line until the end

 ## Usage